RESEARCH

 Understanding the role of DNAJA1 in cancer

-Our previous studies uncovered a role for Hsp70, Hsp90 and DNAJA1 in the stability of Ribonucleotide reductase (RNR), an important enzyme required for repairing DNA.
+Our previous studies uncovered a role for Hsp70, Hsp90 and DNAJA1 in the stability of Ribonucleotide reductase (RNR), an important enzyme required for repairing DNA (here).
 Following up from this, we performed a chemogenomic screen to identify the role of DNAJA1 in anticancer drug resistance.
 A substantial number of drugs become far more potent upon loss of DNAJA1.
-We validate several of these using the DNAJA1 inhibitor 116-9e on both prostate cancer cell culture and spheroids models.
+We validate several of these using the DNAJA1 inhibitor 116-9e on both prostate cancer cell culture and spheroids models (see here).
 We are now hoping to study these synergistic combinations in mice models.

 Why do cells express so many highly-related and seemingly-related chaperones?
 Our research suggests that while they have overlapping roles, there are clear functional differences between them.
 We are currently using mass spectrometry techniques to characterize the interactomes of these isoforms in different organisms.

-In the Truman Lab we are currently using CRISPR to:
+In the Truman Lab we are currently using Prime editing to:

 -